 Best walks in Stratford

-Once an area where people did unsavoury things like illegal gin distilling, gun powder making and meat packing, The Lee Valley is now one of Easy London’s best kept secrets.
+Once an area where people did unsavoury things like illegal gin distilling, gun powder making and meat packing, the Lee Valley is now one of East London’s best kept secrets.

-Recently, The Leaway has been completed, providing London with a continuous 26 mile route for walkers, runners and cyclists.
-From the route, you can expect to pass historic sites like The House Mill and the creative community space Cody Dock.
+The Leaway is a lovely, continuous 26 mile route for walkers, runners and cyclists and you can find out more about some of those routes here.
+Along the route, you can expect to pass historic sites like The House Mill and the creative community space Cody Dock.

-Located in nearby Tower Hamlets, Victoria Park provides a simple but enjoyable circular route.
-Run around the outskirts of the park, take in the scenery and cool down by the fountain.
+Located in nearby Tower Hamlets, historic Victoria Park provides a simple but enjoyable circular route.
+Walk, or even run, around the outskirts of the park, take in the scenery and cool down by the fountain.

 For full information about the park, including opening times, visit the Tower Hamlets website.